joni0108/astro-template/README.md

 # astro-template

-This is an starting template for Astro framework projects,
+This is an starting template for Astro framework projects.

 ## Features